 I would like to formally introduce myself.
-My name is Richard Duszczak(Pronounced Du-shack!), I am 55 years old.
-I have Polish parents, a wife of 24 1/2 years and two teenage daughters Samantha and Stephanie.
+My name is Richard Duszczak(Pronounced Du-shack!), I am 64 years old.
+Have two daughters Samantha and Stephanie.
 I live in Walton Chesterfield UK.
-I have worked as a freelance cartoonist for the last 27 years.
+I have worked as a freelance cartoonist for the last 36 years.
 Which brings me around nicely to the title of this 'About Me' page…’BORN TO BE A CARTOONIST’

 I’d like to go way back to when I was at infant’s school – St.Mary’s Primary School.
 I’ve racked my brains and I still can’t figure it out.
 But I remember that I loved going to school.
 I’d be the first kid at school in a morning, I never missed a day.
 But I just didn’t like doing the lessons!